tanthanh85/network-automation-course/modules/10_router_central_management/theory10.md

 ## 3. Inventory Management

 A centralized console needs a robust way to store and manage information about the network devices it controls.
-In this course, we will be storing the network inventory in SQLite.
+Technically, you can use JSON, XML and YAML (which you learned in module 1) to store those inventory information.
+However, it can be troublesome managing inventory info in text format in a large environment which can contain hundreds or thoundsands of devices.
+In this module, we will be exploring the option using SQLite to store the network inventory.

 *   **Why SQLite?**
     *   **File-based Database:** SQLite is a self-contained, serverless, zero-configuration, transactional SQL database engine.
 It stores data in a single `.db` file, making it easy to set up and manage for smaller applications.